atimin/nitpicker/README.rst

     python nitpicker.py add test_case -p feature_1.plan_1

-Then you should write the case by using your favorite text editor.
+Then you should write the case by using your favourite text editor.
 It is a not bad idea to commit and push it, so your teammate can review the case before you run the plan which the case belongs to.